s-magana/overwrapped/README.md

 ## Optimizations

 If I were to improve this app, I would first add more components of data that would be displayed to the user.
-For example, I would want to also show top albums as well give the user the ability to download their top tracks into a playlist on their Spotify account.
+For example, I would want to show top albums as well as give the user the ability to download their top tracks into a playlist on their Spotify account.
 I would also like to give the user customization options as to how they would like their data showcased to them.
+Further, I would like to add a feature where the user can simultaneously play their Spotify music while using the app.

 ## Lessons Learned: